Investment Math

 σ = Standard Deviation = σ2

 The riskiness of any asset class is commensurate with the standard deviation of the historical returns of that type of investment.
-Additionally, the return of an investment can be divided into a risk-free return plus a risk premium, which is the excess of return required for assuming a greater risk.
+Additionally, the return of an investment can be divided into a risk-free return + a risk premium, which is the excess of return required for assuming a greater risk.
 The risk-free rate is generally measured by the return on Treasuries, since they are considered free of credit default risk.
 More about the measurement of risk can be found in Beta, Capital Asset Pricing Model (CAPM), and the Security Market Line (SML).